ndd21/PHYS281/docs/index.md

 and understand how file path structure is formatted, including drive if necessary (e.g., `C:\User\username\Project\myfile.py`).

+Please also see the material in the "Tutorial" -> "Getting started" menu for information on installing the software required for this course on your own machine.

+**TODO**: add info on using Virtual Machine, or uni lab computers.

 ## Other material

 There are a variety of useful Python tutorial freely avaiable online: